The Gauss Image Problem with Weak Aleksandrov Condition: Introduction

+In particular, we establish that given a discrete measure $\mu$ and an absolutely continuous measure $\lambda$, the weak Aleksandrov relation is a necessary and sufficient condition for the existence of a solution to the Gauss Image Problem.

-We would like to comment on the difference between the methods introduced in this paper in comparison to \cite{GIP}.
-The proof in \cite{GIP} of Theorem \ref{GIP classical} has the following structure.
-First, it is shown that any convex body maximizing the specific functional on convex bodies (defined below, see (\ref{specific functional})) is a solution to the Gauss Image Problem.
-Then, analyzing the classical Aleksandrov relation for specific measures, it is proven that any sequence of convex bodies maximizing this functional has a bound on the relation between the inner and outer radius for its elements.
-This can be seen as the most difficult part of the paper \cite{GIP}.
-Invoking the Blaschke selection theorem, this sequence has, then, a convergent subsequence which converges to a non-degenerate convex body $K$ maximizing the functional (\ref{specific functional}).
+In conclusion, we would like to comment on the differences between the methods introduced in this paper and those presented in \cite{GIP}.
+The proof of Theorem \ref{GIP classical} in \cite{GIP} has the following structure: First, it is shown that any convex body that maximizes the specific functional on convex bodies (defined below, see (\ref{specific functional})) is a solution to the Gauss Image Problem.
+Then, by analyzing the classical Aleksandrov relation for specific measures, it is proven that any sequence of convex bodies maximizing this functional exhibits a bound on the inner to outer radius ratio of its elements.
+This bound is arguably the most challenging aspect of the paper \cite{GIP}.
+From the Blaschke selection theorem, the authors then deduce that this sequence contains a convergent subsequence that converges to a non-degenerate convex body $K$ maximizing the functional (\ref{specific functional}).
 The limiting body $K$, in turn, solves the Gauss Image Problem.